JUNIOR REC ACADEMY FAQ’s

 A-No, there will be no official referee at festival day games.
 Coaches from each region pool within each game will act as referees to ensure player safety first and foremost.
 Amended rules of play will be provided to coaches prior to the first weekend of festival days.

 Q-When will festival days start and where will they be?

-A-For the fall of 2018, festival days will start on the weekend of September 15th.
+A-For the 2019 Spring Season, festival days will start in April.
 All festival days will be held at Hallowing Point Park.